-I cannot wait to get to know the children and create some inspiring learning experiences together.
-During my teaching career, I have learned how much of a privilege it is and how lucky we are as teachers to be able to have a great influence into the lives of the young people we teach.
+During my teaching career, I have learned how much of a privilege it is and how lucky we are as teachers to be able to have a great influence on the lives of the young people we teach.
 Not many people have that opportunity.
-The trade-off is, that with that opportunity, comes a responsibility to do the best we can for all of the students we teach.
+The trade-off is, that with that opportunity, comes a responsibility to do the best we can, for all of the students we teach.

 I pride myself on being able to treat children as individuals and give them opportunities to be independent, enthusiastic learners.
 Children in my class will not only have their eager minds engaged by fun, exciting lessons, but hopefully become well rounded polite individuals, who are ready for their future.
 I believe that if learning is fun and encourages curiosity, then children will be interested to learn and remember their experiences.